 The bomb must have fallen from a low height as the back end of the bomb and tail smashed into this tree and while it caused obvious damage, it didn't go off.
 (Some German bombers dropped bombs tail first from the bomb bay that then uprighted itself on its fall to the target).
 Could this be the reason that this bomb hit the tree tail first.

-The other possible reason the bomb failed to go off was that it needed to have a certain amount of time before the condenser in the electric fuze was activated after being released from the aircraft, (Most German bomb fuzes are of the electric type).
-After the bomb hit the tree, it was found by Canadian troops who defused the bomb but just left it there, in the tree.
+The other possible reason the bomb failed to go off was that it needed to have a certain amount of time before the condenser in the electric fuse was activated after being released from the aircraft, (Most German bomb fuses are of the electric type).
+After the bomb hit the tree, it was found by Canadian troops who defused the bomb but just left it there.

 CLICK IMAGE TO ENLARGE

 A local friend of mine whose Grandfather who was in the Canadian Navy during the war found it just after and with a friend burnt out the remains of the bomb's explosive in an old pig sty which was located down the Bordon end of Forest road down which is known today as Heathcote road.
 The inert bomb casing remains are still with the family as a reminder of the wartime attack on Bordon and the German threat of 1940.